 - Religious: making fun of someone’s religion, beliefs and rituals, or leaving people out because of their religion or non-belief

-- Homophobic, biphobic and transphobic: treating someone poorly because they identify as LGTBQ+ (lesbian, gay, bisexual, transgender, two-spirit, queer, questioning, intersex, and asexual)
+- Homophobic, biphobic and transphobic: treating someone poorly because they identify as LGTBQ2S+ (lesbian, gay, bisexual, transgender, two-spirit, queer, questioning, intersex, and asexual)

-Social media sites such as Facebook, Instagram, Twitter, YouTube, Flickr, Snapchat and Tumblr, as well as email and texting have become a large part of the way young people communicate and socialize.
-Because of these sites and young people’s access to them, cyberbullying has become a reality for today’s children.
+Social media networks such as Facebook, Instagram, Twitter, YouTube, Flickr, Snapchat and Tumblr, as well as texting and instant messaging (IM) have become the major way youth communicate and socialize.
+Because of this, cyberbullying has become a concerning reality.

 Homophobic, Biphobic, and Transphobic Bullying